 Our sustained momentum in the face of broader economic volatility points to gaming’s overall health today and provides confidence as we look to the future.
 The American Gaming Association (AGA) reported that non-tribal gaming revenue in the US hit a record $15.2 billion in Q3 2022, a 2% increase from the previous record ($14.8 billion) set in the preceding quarter.

 According to the AGA’s Commercial Gaming Revenue Tracker, sports betting and iGaming continued to see vigorous growth in Q3.
-Real money US sportsbooks had a record hold of 10.5% while online casino gaming made $1.2 billion, just shy of the record set in Q2 2022.
+Real money US sportsbooks had a record hold of 10.5% while real money online casinos in the US made $1.2 billion, just shy of the record set in Q2 2022.

 “While business challenges remain, high consumer demand continues to fuel our industry’s record success,” AGA President and CEO Bill Miller said Tuesday.
 “Our sustained momentum in the face of broader economic volatility points to gaming’s overall health today and provides confidence as we look to the future.”